 The Party seeks power entirely for its own sake.
 We are not interested in the good of others; we are interested solely in power, pure power. … Power is not a means; it is an end … The object of persecution is persecution.
 The object of torture is torture.
 The object of power is power. ~ George Orwell 1984

 But the novel that influenced me the most was George Orwell’s masterpiece, 1984. ( It was the Boston Public Library’s choice as the most influential book of the twentieth-century.)
 It is the most personally transformative novel that I’ve ever read.
 No one who reads and understands the book remains the same.
 Orwell removes a curtain that hides reality behind it—a reality so different from its portrayal by the voices and images that proceed daily in front of us, voices which mislead and control rather than inform, thereby making a mockery of truth.
 In Orwell’s world The Ministry of Truth lies; The Ministry of Peace wages war; The Ministry of Love tortures.
 In our own society, politicians lie with impunity; the Department of Defense wages war, and the CIA and penal system torture.
-We live in an authoritarian and nationalistic right-wing system of government—a fascist state.
+We live in an authoritarian and nationalistic right-wing system of government—a near fascist state.

 “I betrayed you,” she said baldly.

 “I betrayed you,” he said.

 She gave him another quick look of dislike.